 Spin bikes and elliptical trainers are both fantastic pieces of equipment that provide great workout routines.
 However, it is easy to wonder if both exercise machines are so excellent than I use, but that answer depends on your requirements and what you expect from the exercise equipment to do for you.
 Some differences exist here and there in both machines that might guide you on making the right choice for yourself based on your workout objectives and fitness goals.
+So to explore what is the best elliptical vs spin bike, let’s start our journey.

 That’s why we have done a comparison between both exercise machines to chalk out their differences and similarities for making this daunting task of choosing one piece of equipment that you could feel is suitable for you super convenient.
 But let’s first dig into the basic idea of what both machines are like.